 Accessors for the same member name must specify the same accessibility.

-An instance member accessor declaration declares a property in the class instance type and defines a property on the prototype object of the class with a get or set accessor.
-In the body of an instance member accessor declaration, this is of the class instance type.
+An instance member accessor declaration declares a property in the class type and defines a property on the prototype object of the class with a get or set accessor.
+In the body of an instance member accessor declaration, this is of the this-type (section 3.6.3) of the class.

 A static member accessor declaration declares a property in the constructor function type and defines a property on the constructor function object of the class with a get or set accessor.
 In the body of a static member accessor declaration, the type of this is the constructor function type.